Dawn chorus delights in the East of England

 Singing requires enornmous amounts of energy, and the fittest, best fed males produce the strongest, most impressive songs.

 The best singers attract the females

 Females are attracted to the best singers, as they are more likely to have a good territory and be better at raising their young.
-As a general rule, once a male has attracted a female his singing will diminish.
+But did you know, as a general rule, once a male has attracted a female his singing will diminish?
 A bird that sings late into the breeding season has most likely failed to attract a mate.

 Why do birds sing in the morning?

 There are most probably several reasons why birds sing in the morning.
 In the early hours of the morning the air is still, and sound transmission is up to 20 times better than midday.
 The dim early morning light also means that the songbirds are less visible to potential predators.

 There would also appear to be some truth in the saying the ‘early bird catches the worm’.
 The first birds start to sing around an hour before sunrise, these early risers include song thrushes, skylarks, robins and blackbirds.
 Their diet consists mainly of worms, who come to the surface in the cool of the night and who tend to burrow underground as the day heats and the dew evaporates.